silentorb/game-design/general/game-engine-comparison-matrix.md

   * Extremely inefficient C++ compile times
     * Beefy hardware can help with this but only to a point, and it shouldn't be needed
     * Contrary to what many Unreal developers say, the issue is not that the Unreal codebase is large—the problem is with UBT
-      * Incremental C++ builds are a solved problem—Unreal bypasses so much of the industry standard tooling in favor of their incomplete custom tooling that doesn't have proper incremental build support
+      * Incremental C++ builds are a solved problem—Unreal bypasses much industry standard tooling in favor of their incomplete custom tooling that doesn't have proper incremental build support
   * The majority of C++ code needs to be parsed by UBT, which only supports a narrow subset of C++ features and forces some unprofessional programming practices
   * Even though C++ is Unreal's foundation, many of Unreal's systems (Such as it's UI, AI, and skeletal animation) treat C++ as a second-rate citizen (in favor of Blueprints)
+  * For an experienced developer, blueprints take more time to create and maintain than code, are more limited in their ability to abstract common patterns, and are more limited in terms of refactoring, debugging, and profiling
   * In practice, most Unreal games need to split their codebase between C++ and Blueprints, which generally means increased shuffling of functionality back and forth between the two domains and increased code rewriting
   * The Unreal codebase has many legacy design decisions from the 90s, such as:
     * Requiring developers to prefix classes with letter symbols